dotenvx/dotenvx/README.md

 # ^ Success
 ```

-or with *any language, framework, or platform*.
+Usage is the same across *any language, framework, or platform*.
 Just put `dotenv run --` before your application start command.

 ```
 # next.js